Skip to main content

 Bank of England

-The BoE’s cautious stance on cutting rates caught the market off guard, after the Fed’s decision to kick start their cutting cycle with a 50-basis-point cut yesterday.
+The BoE’s cautious stance on holding rates caught the market off guard, after the Fed’s decision to kick start their cutting cycle with a 50-basis-point cut yesterday.
 Governor Andrew Bailey said cooling inflation pressure meant that the BoE should be able to cut rates gradually over the months ahead.
 "But it's vital that inflation stays low, so we need to be careful not to cut too fast or by too much," Governor Bailey said in a statement released alongside the rate decision.
 MPC members held a “range of views” over how entrenched domestic inflationary pressures will prove, adding that most believed that further gradual rate reductions will be needed.

 U.K. headline inflation neared the BoE’s target at 2.20% in August, but core inflation stayed elevated at 3.60%.
 Concerns remain over the “stickiness” of price pressures in some sectors, where wage growth has prompted firms to raise prices.
 September data showed average wage growth in the U.K. cooling to a two-year low over the three months to July, yet remained relatively high at 5.10%.
 Despite a recent drop in the unemployment rate, the labour market continued to loosen.